makestuff/block-ram/README.md

     mkws.sh my-workspace makestuff:block-ram
     export PROJ_HOME=$HOME/my-workspace

-Then assuming you have ModelSim in your `PATH`, you can run the tests:
+Then assuming you have ModelSim in your `PATH`, you can run all the tests:

+    cd $PROJ_HOME/ip/makestuff/block-ram
-    make -C $PROJ_HOME/ip test
+    make test